 Develop a transmission and distribution rate and parameters through which the City of Minneapolis can contract with outside renewable energy suppliers to buy bulk renewable energy to cover city operations through Xcel Energy’s grid.
 The City’s contracting for such services should have a strong bias towards community-based economic development through clean energy, and partner with projects that directly benefit disadvantaged groups, such as tribal reservations or economically distressed rural communities.
 Xcel Energy should structure its rate as a role model for its emerging innovative business model as a platform for energy service delivery as opposed to monopoly electricity supply.
 As such, Minneapolis should be expected to pay the fair cost of transmitting and distributing clean energy and back-up power that it needs, but not the cost of dirty energy supply that is no longer needed because of this model.

 The Commercial Building Challenge would engage all downtown buildings in a highly visible program that would encourage participation from all businesses.
-The program would ensure that all buildings owners are aware of all utility program offerings, would highlight successful buildings, would share best practices between buildings, and would use peer to peer marketing to more effectively motivate owners to take action.
+The program would ensure that all buildings owners are aware of all utility program offerings, would highlight successful buildings, would share best practices between buildings, and would use peer-to-peer marketing to more effectively motivate owners to take action.
 This program would use the city’s existing benchmarking process, data to track progress and incentives to motivate action from the utilities, and program support from local organizations.
 This could start as a pilot program similar to Duke Energy’s pilot in North Carolina.

 Additionally, this and all programs targeting commercial property should include a program for coaching to help businesses successfully implement energy savings measures.
 This will address a current challenge that there are a great many incentives, financing programs, and service providers available for various business energy solutions, but many businesses, particularly small and medium-sized businesses, often lack the bandwidth to navigate these programs.
 A direct business energy coaching pilot program has been tested out as a partnership between the Lake Street Council, Latino Economic Development Center, and Metro Clean Energy Resource Teams and has been found helpful to get Lake Street businesses saving energy.

 There is a whole segment of the Clean Energy Partnership work plan that is focused toward large commercial buildings.
 On October 14th, 2015, the Partnership launched its Building Energy Challenge program to encourage energy efficiency improvements among various types of commercial buildings.
 It asked commercial buildings to reduce energy use 15% by 2020.
-Unfortunately, only 3% of commercial buildings had accepted the City’s building energy challenge by the publication of the first annual report, just 15 of the 429 eligible buildings.
+Unfortunately, only 3% of commercial buildings had accepted the City’s building energy challenge by the publication of the first annual report in mid-2016 with, just 15 of the 429 eligible buildings.
 There is a lot more work to do on driving participation such as targeted workshops.